-Data Collection
+Data collection

 Participants engaged in a life-story interview with the lead researcher.
-The interviews took place at a time and location suitable to the participant and lasted between 55 - 160 minutes (M=102 minutes); a combined total of 35 hours of data.
+The interviews took place at a time and location suitable to the participant and lasted between 55 and 160 min (M = 102 min); a combined total of 35 h of data.
 The focus of the interviews was for the participant to tell their personal story of arthritis and physical activity.
 Loosely referring to the interview guide, the researcher emphasised discussion around their physical activity involvement across their lifespan.
 As Riessman (2008) argues, the researcher must give-up control and allow the participant to lead the interview.
 For example, during one interview the researcher followed digressions towards stories about family members, which at first seemed unrelated, however became important for understanding the participant's exercise experiences.
-In addition, questions such as 'tell me a story about being active with arthritis?' or 'can you describe the last time you were physically active?' were used to stimulate
+In addition, questions such as 'tell me a story about being active with arthritis?' or 'can you describe the last time you were physically active?' were used to stimulate descriptive life-story data.
+Probing questions were also utilised to